ankitects/ankimobile-docs/src/shared-decks.md

 7. Safari will start downloading the file

-8. When it’s done, tap on the download icon in the top right, then **Open in Anki**.
+8. When it’s done, tap on the blue download arrow in Safari, then **Downloads**.

+9. Tap on the file, and **Open in Anki** if prompted..

-9. When the import completes, your deck should be ready to study.
+10. When the import completes, your deck should be ready to study.

 ## Other Sources